CGalloway3/CST-135_Bug-Smashers-Final-Project/Joint submission/Topic 4/Internal change log.md

 For internal use only!!

+4-16-18 00:04 CST: (Chad) Got Dynamic buttons functioning.
+You can click a button in the cart to remove that item.
+Needs a good testing pass to verify all the products are added and removed from inventory as they should be but the functionallity is in there and working perefectly, graphically anyway.

 4-15-18 22:02 CST: (Richard) Changed the way the my items/cart pop up populates, I tried to add  remove item functionality but I can't seem to figure it out right now.
 It's not required for this week, so I will come back to it next week.
 For now, it just brings up the items currently in cart, and everything else works as intended.

 4-15-18 20:53 CST: (Chad) Removed line "p.restockProduct(p.getQuantity() - 1);" in populateItemGrid in favor of putting the same code into the Product class under addProductToProductsSelectedForPurchase() now the adding and removing od quanitity is handled privately within the Product class itself.